segersniels/bndl/README.md

 ## Contributing

 Expect a lot of missing functionality and potential things breaking.
 This was made with a specific use case in mind and there might be cases where functionality drifts from what you might need.
 Feel free to make issues or PRs adding your requested functionality.

+Please provide the provided panic log or debug logging with `RUST_LOG=debug bndl ...` so your issue can get resolved quicker.